GaloRomero/galoromero.github.io/README.md

 Welcome to my **professional website**!
 My name is **Galo Romero García**, and this website serves as a portfolio showcasing my skills, projects, and background.

-Feel free to explore my projects, resume, and get in touch with me through the contact section.
+My projects and CV are available for you to look through.
+Don't hesitate to contact me.
 I hope you enjoy the experience!

 ## Visit My Website